| A Highland Woman Hast Thou seen her, great Jew,who art called the One Son of God?

 air sgàth uachdaran?

-Ge b’ e a dheòin-san no a chàs,
+Ge b’ e a dheòin-san no a chàs,a neoichiontas no mhìorun,

 cha do nochd e toileachadh ’na bhàs